pst-on-github/homebridge-enocean/README.md

 ### Switches

 Configure them manually.
-Turn on the *EnOcean Learn* accessory to capture the EnOID from the logs.
+Turn on the *EnOcean Learn* accessory to capture the EnOcean ID from the logs.

 They come with 2 rocker switches for the supported types 0x01 and 0x02.
 The four buttons will end up as four stateless programmable switches.
 The single, double and long press events are supported (not sure whether the double press makes sens though, it also delays the single press detection).